Peanut, Tree Nut and Seed Allergy

 Eating out with peanut or tree nut allergy

-There are many traps for the unwary.
-Remember that pesto and dips may have nuts as an ingredient.
-And many trendy salads have nuts or seeds added for texture.
+- Don't rely on the menu descriptions of what is in the food.
+For example, pesto and dips may have nuts in them, and many salads have nuts or seeds added for texture.
 Sometimes nuts can be added to gravies and sauces too.

-Other nuts and seeds can cause severe allergy
+Other nuts and seeds

-Highly purified nut oil contains little allergen
+Highly purified peanut oil contains little allergen

 Avoidance is the only proven treatment for peanut, tree nut or seed allergy

-The only proven treatment for peanut, tree nut or seed allergy at this time is avoidance of the allergen.
-It is therefore fortunate that omitting peanuts, tree nuts or seeds from the diet has no adverse nutritional consequences for most people.
-Children with food allergy should take their own food with them to school and encouraged not to swap or share food.
+The only proven treatment for peanut, tree nut or seed allergy is avoidance of the allergen.
+Omitting peanuts, tree nuts or seeds from the diet has no adverse nutritional consequences for most people.
+Children with food allergy should take their own food with them to school and be taught not to swap or share food.
 In common eating and food preparation areas, where there are children with severe peanut or tree nut allergy, nut-containing foods are best avoided.